griffda/PROCESS-/documentation/proc-pages/installation.md

 ```

 Create and activate a virtual environment if you'd like to use one:

+*It is highly recommended users create a Python virtual environment in order to use the PROCESS Python package, as this ensures that installations of required package versions don't affect other packages that require different versions in your environment.
+It isn't necessary, however.*
 ```bash
 python3 -m venv env
 source env/bin/activate